New Jersey Primary Care Research Network

 History of the Network

-Since 2001, the Department of Family Medicine and Community Health at Robert Wood Johnson Medical School has been developing and operating the NJPCRN a practice-based research network of nearly 120 primary care practices, more than 300 physicians and approximately 750,000 patients.
-Participating practices are located in all 21 NJ counties in a variety of urban, suburban and semi-rural settings.
+Since 2001, the Department of Family Medicine and Community Health at Robert Wood Johnson Medical School has been operating the NJPCRN, an Agency for Healthcare Research and Quality (AHRQ) recognized practice-based research network of nearly 120 primary care practices, more than 300 physicians and approximately 750,000 patients.
+Participating practices are located throughout New Jersey in a variety of urban, suburban and semi-rural settings.

 In September 2012, Jeanne Ferrante, MD, MPH was named the new Director of NJPCRN.
 The Medical Director of NJPCRN is Elizabeth Clark, MD, MPH.
 The Network Manager is Toya Simmons, MPH, CHES.

 To learn more about AHRQ Practice-Based Research Networks, visit: